Immediate constituent analysis: ICA in dependency grammars

 This definition is neutral with respect to the dependency vs. constituency distinction.
-It allows one to compare the IC-analyses across the two types of structure.
+It allows one to compare the ICA across the two types of structure.
 A constituent is always a complete tree or a complete subtree of a tree, regardless of whether the tree at hand is a constituency or a dependency tree.

 Constituency tests

-The IC-analysis for a given sentence is arrived at usually by way of constituency tests.
+The ICA for a given sentence is arrived at usually by way of constituency tests.
 Constituency tests (e.g. topicalization, clefting, pseudoclefting, pro-form substitution, answer ellipsis, passivization, omission, coordination, etc.) identify the constituents, large and small, of English sentences.
-Two illustrations of the manner in which constituency tests deliver clues about constituent structure and thus about the correct IC-analysis of a given sentence are now given.
+Two illustrations of the manner in which constituency tests deliver clues about constituent structure and thus about the correct ICA of a given sentence are now given.
 Consider the phrase The girl in the following trees:

 The acronym BPS stands for "bare phrase structure", which is an indication that the words are used as the node labels in the tree.
 Again, focusing on the phrase The girl, the tests unanimously confirm that it is a constituent as both trees show: